-In some cases, an extended enterprise is the same as a supply chain.
+As already discussed, in some cases, an extended enterprise is the same as a supply chain.
 In other cases, it includes the customers as well.
-In this article, we take a look at the parties making up an extended enterprise ecosystem in an organization and what their functions.
+In this article, we take a look at the parties making up an extended enterprise ecosystem in an organization.
+Moreover, we also discuss their functions.

 Vendors (Supply Side)

-Being an extended enterprise partner, the vendor is also a part of the various training programs held by the buyer or the manufacturer.
+Manufacturers or buyers hold training programs for extended enterprise partners like vendors.
 These training programs revolve around good practices, compliance, or training on manufacturing the semi-finished product—in-line with the standards prescribed by an organization.
 It almost resembles the training provided to an auxiliary branch of an organization.
 However, in reality, the vendor is still a third-party body and merely a supply chain facilitator to the organization.

 The service and technology sector also rely on vendors to support key aspects of their business.
 Not everything is done in-house.